NixonXC/QuestryAPI/README.md

   await ctx.respond(embed = em)
 ```

-# there is a 90% chance I am not gonna update dis repo
+# there is 50% chance that I am not going to update this repo